piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

         manager.add_raw(run)
         return manager

+The ``ID`` is very important - it uniquely identifies the migration, and shouldn't be changed.

 Replace the ``run`` function with whatever you want the migration to do - typically running some SQL.
 It can be a function or a coroutine.